Multimodal Causal-Driven Representation Learning for Generalizable Medical Image Segmentation: Conclusion

 \section{Conclusion}

-In this paper, we introduced Multimodal Causal-Driven Representation Learning (MCDRL), a framework that addresses domain generalization challenges in medical image segmentation by integrating causal inference with Vision-Language Models.
+In this paper, we introduced Multimodal Causality-Driven Representation Learning (MCDRL), a framework that addresses domain generalization challenges in medical image segmentation by integrating causal inference with Vision-Language Models.
 Our approach leverages CLIP to identify candidate lesion regions and construct a confounder dictionary through text prompts, followed by a causal intervention network that eliminates domain-specific variations while preserving anatomical information.
-Experiments across multiple datasets demonstrated MCDRL consistently outperforms state-of-the-art methods in segmentation accuracy and generalizability to unseen domains.
-These results highlight our causal approach's effectiveness in mitigating domain shifts caused by equipment differences, procedure artifacts, and imaging modes.
-MCDRL represents a significant advancement toward developing robust, generalizable AI systems for clinical applications.
+Extensive experiments across multiple datasets demonstrated MCDRL outperforms existing state-of-the-art methods in both segmentation accuracy and cross-domain robustness.